Chapati—Indian Flatbreads with Water

 3. Step 3:

-Add salt and mix the dry ingredients so that the salt spreads evenly.
-Make a small hole in the flour mixture.
+Add the salt and stir the dry ingredients so it's evenly distributed.
+Make a small well in the center of the flour.

 4. Step 4: